Key takeaways:

 Some factors may increase your risk of getting skin tags.
 Examples include:

-Having family members with them
+Having family members with skin tags

 Being pregnant